 By employing the PZD (Piezo Drive) standing wave ultrasonic motor and downsized VC unit, the Model B008 achieves a compact size close to that of Model A18.
 This size also fits entry-class digital SLR cameras.
 The AF unit, silently driven by the piezo motor, creates the sensation that there is no lens, making the Model B008 an ideal all-in-one zoom lens that allows you to shoot photos naturally.

-*Among interchangeable lenses for DSLR cameras (as of April, 2015; source: Tamron).
+*1 Among interchangeable lenses for DSLR cameras (As of May, 2017; Tamron)